Skip to main content

 A workflow consists of an orchestrated and repeatable pattern of activity, enabled by the systematic organization of resources into processes that transform materials, provide services, or process information.
 It can be depicted as a sequence of operations, the work of a person or group, the work of an organization of staff, or one or more simple or complex mechanisms.

-From a more abstract or higher-level perspective, workflows may be considered a view or representation of real work.
+From a higher-level perspective, workflows may be considered a view or representation of real work.
 The flow being described may refer to a document, service, or product that is being transferred from one step to another.

-Workflows may be viewed as one fundamental building block to be combined with other parts of an organization's structure such as information technology, teams, projects, and hierarchies.
+Workflows are a fundamental building block, combining with other organizational structures such as information technology, teams, projects, and hierarchies.

 Type of Workflows